ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 Instead, containers are downloaded from the accepted frontier downwards to genesis, and then their corresponding state transitions are executed upwards from genesis to the accepted frontier.
-The accepted frontier is the last accepted block for linear chains and the accepted vertices for DAGs.
+The accepted frontier is the last accepted block for linear chains.

 Why can't nodes simply download blocks in chronological order, starting from genesis upwards?
 The reason is efficiency: if nodes downloaded containers